What is Coinomi?

 What is a recovery phrase?

-- A BIP39 recovery phrase is a 12, 15, 18, 21, or 24 word phrase that generates your private keys.
+- A BIP39 recovery phrase is a phrase with 12 to 24 words that generates your private keys.
 This recovery phrase generates your wallet.
 Read more here.

 - Every address and private key generated from your recovery phrase is permanently tied to it.